eropple/nestjs-auth/README.md

   up with the identity on the request, the request continues; otherwise, the response is a 401 Unauthorized.

-You can see a hypothetical example of a user identity function down below in the **Module Injection** section.
+You can see a hypothetical example of a user identity function [right here]().

 _Note:_ if you want, you can just use `HttpAuthnInterceptor`.
 It wasn't built for that, but there's no reason it can't work by itself.
 Obviously, scopes will